idodo27/restaurant/README.md

 # restaurant
-A restaurant management UI system
+A restaurant management UI system\n
 A sample